 The beautiful thing about this Rit black dye is that it is versatile.
 In other words, it does not only work for clothing.
 You can use it to revamp the appearance of other items like your accessories and your shoes.

 The rit dye for clothing comes in various colors.
-While the previous rit dye changes your clothes to charcoal grey, this pack of three dye gives your clothes a fine and glowing black color.
+While the previous rit dye changes your clothes to charcoal grey, this pack gives your clothes a fine and glowing black color.

-There are so many benefits attached to owing this pack of three rit black dye.
 For starters, it is economical.
-It helps if you need more quantity of rit dye for your clothes to make it look as dark and as glowing as it can be.
+It helps if you need more quantity of rit dye for your clothes to make them look as dark and as glowing as they can be.

 Thinking of how to spice up the appearance of your silk or wool piece of clothing?
 Then this liquid dye is perfect for you.
 As long as the clothing you want to use it with is made of natural fibers, you’re good to go.